SAP/cloud-sdk-java/docs/blogs/oss-part2.md

 ## The Overall Strategy

 Right from the get-go it was clear that we would release a new major version of the SDK once the open source migration was complete.
-As explained in part 1 of this blog post series, the open source version would come with significant changes to the module structure and also a change in license.
+As outlined in part 1 of this blog post series, the open source version would come with a new license and significant changes to the feature scope, dropping support for some legacy features and platforms.
 With the current version being 4.X at the time we set the goal to release version 5.0.0 as the first open source version of the SDK.

-It was also clear that we would have to continue developing the current version 4 for some time, at least up until a few weeks before the release of version 5.
+Still, we would have to continue developing the current version 4 for some time, at least up until a few weeks before the release of version 5.
 And even after that, we would have to maintain version 4 and provide bug fixes and security updates for some time.

+Next, we had decided to replace our existing (Jenkins) pipelines and related tooling (e.g. for static code checks, dependency updates etc.) in favor of more modern alternatives that are more suitable for open source projects.
+We decided to completely switch to GitHub Actions for our pipelines and automations, and also use other tools provided by GitHub for code quality and security checks (e.g. CodeQL, Dependabot).
+This would require some time to set up and test.

 Finally, we wanted to have a smooth transition with as little downtime to the development process as possible.
-Ideally, we copy over the code to the new repository and have all the CI/CD tooling and automations in place and working, guaranteeing the same or even better quality compared to the internal repository.
+Ideally, we copy over the code to the new repository and have all the CI/CD tooling and automations in place and working, guaranteeing the same or even better code quality compared to the internal repository.

 ## How We Moved the Code Base